merisir573/assignment2final/README.md

 ---My Design---

-My design is relatively straightforward, we have three microservices that we use the gateway to send messages to, these APIs are connected to eachother via Docker and also use a common storage within Docker.
+My design is relatively straightforward, we have three microservices that we use the gateway to send messages to, these APIs are connected to each other via Docker and also use a common storage within Docker.

 ---Assumptions Made---

-I am unsure as to wether or not I should've created different microservices rather than somehow implement the gateway directly into the midterm project.
+I am unsure as to whether or not I should've created different microservices rather than somehow implement the gateway directly into the midterm project.
 Ultimately I went with making something similar to the example provided in the PDF file.

 Aside from that no extra assumptions were made that come to mind.